-Fairfield County Salvation Army assistance programs.
+Fairfield County Connecticut Salvation Army assistance programs.

 Families in Bridgeport, Danbury, Stamford, and Norwalk Connecticut can contact their nearby Fairfield County Salvation Army center for assistance.
 Case managers can provide social services, information or referrals to emergency rent assistance programs, homeless prevention, Christmas programs and much more.
 Some of the Fairfield centers may be able to offer direct cash assistance for basic needs and bills.

 The goal of the Salvation Army is to stabilize the family’s housing and help people achieve both self determination and self-sufficiency.
 Some locations in Fairfield County will offer rent payment, heating or utility bill assistance on a once per year basic, and it will normally only be a small dollar amount of up to $100.
 All funds are limited and come with qualifications, and assistance is offered to address specific housing issues such as energy bills or rent.
 Recipients can’t normally get funds for both of those needs.
+Find other emergency rental assistance programs in Fairfield County.

 Nonperishable food, groceries, canned goods and other items are provided to Fairfield County families and individuals who are in need of emergency assistance or who are struggling to feed their families.
 A food pantry is open at most centers for limited hours.
 Many centers also provide items like free bread as well.
+There are also limited delivery services, from Meals on Wheels, that the Salvation Army will help arrange for the elderly and disabled in Fairfield County.

 The Fairfield County Salvation Army's Angel Tree program provides new toys or clothing for children and teenagers.
 It is driven by the generosity and donations of people and businesses across Stamford, Bridgeport and the community.
 Gifts will usually go to children who are under the age of 12 or so.